Thykof/pan-gyrique/README.md

 ## Production

-The project is not in production yet.
+The app is deployed in heroku at https://panegyrique.herokuapp.com.

+The two variables `SLACK_SIGNING_SECRET` and `SLACK_BOT_TOKEN` are defined in the heroku dashboard as Config Vars.

+It uses `gunicorn`.